jonfrank/rosie-project/public/topics/junior-salvage-stewards/child-gas-mask.md

 ## Questions

-1. How is this different to the adult gas mask?
+1. How is this different to the adult's gas mask?

+You probably noticed the brighter colours on the child's mask.
+The eye sections are a little bit different, and the mask is much smaller than the adult's gas mask.
+Did you notice any other differences?

 2. Why do you think this child's gas mask is different to the adult one?